Tokyo 2020 - all the best stats

 Canada's women boosted their country's position in the overall medal table by winning 75% of the team's medals and 71% of all the Canadian gold medals.

-Great Britain - who sent more female athletes than male for the first time - finished the Games with Lauren Price's boxing gold and Laura Kenny as flagbearer.
-But they were the only country in the top 10 for women's events in Tokyo whose female competitors have won less than 30% of their country's gold medals.
+Great Britain - who sent more female athletes than male for the first time - finished the Games on a high with Lauren Price's boxing gold and Laura Kenny as flagbearer at the closing ceremony.
+But they were the only country in the top 10 for women-only events in Tokyo whose female competitors won less than 30% of their country's gold medals.

+However GB women were successful in a number of mixed team events - golds in team eventing, swimming 4x100m mixed relay and mixed triathlon, silver in sailing (mixed Nacra 170 class) and bronze in team dressage.

 |Country